 VeganSafe B12 is an excellent liquid Vitamin B12 supplement because it contains adenosylcobalamin and methylcobalamin, two excellent sources of Vitamin B12.

 Creatine Monohydrate enhances your phosphate system and boosts Adenosine Triphosphate stores.
 Creatine helps to increase speed, power, strength and the size of your muscles.
-Consistently taking creatine will boost the energy within your muscles daily, allowing you to train harder and longer.
+Consistently taking creatine will boost the energy within your muscles daily, allowing you to train harder and longer, and recover faster.

 Although you can find creatine monohydrate at nearly any health store, my favorite is: